getify/Functional-Light-JS/ch7.md

 > [W]hat would isomorphic JS be if there were such a thing?
 Well, it could be that you have one set of JS code that is converted to another set of JS code, and that (importantly) you could convert from the latter back to the former if you wanted.

 As we asserted earlier with our examples of closures-as-objects and objects-as-closures, these representative alternations go either way.
-In this respect, they are isomorphisms of each other.
+In this respect, they are isomorphisms to each other.

 Put simply, closures and objects are isomorphic representations of state (and its associated functionality).

-The next time you hear someone say "X is isomorphic with Y", what they mean is, "X and Y can be converted from either one to the other in either direction, and maintain the same behavior regardless."
+The next time you hear someone say "X is isomorphic to Y", what they mean is, "X and Y can be converted from either one to the other in either direction, and not lose information."

 ### Under The Hood